lxb007981/csv-manipulate/README.md

 # Changelog

 ## v0.1.1
-1. *Breaking change:* Add findAll option.
-Now the extension will complain when it finds multiple matches.
+1. *Breaking change:* Now the extension will complain when it finds multiple matches.
 2. *Breaking change:* Remove CLI.
 3. Move `partialMatch` option to the sidebar panel.